Categories & Criteria

 Excellence in Quality Categories

-The four Excellence in Quality categories represent the four areas of care as defined by the BC Health Quality Matrix; they follow the same criteria, but judges will look for elements that address the chosen area of care.
+The four Excellence in Quality categories represent the four areas of care as defined by the BC Health Quality Matrix.
+All four categories follow the same criteria, but judges will look for elements that address the chosen area of care.
 A project can only be nominated in one category.

 The Staying Healthy award celebrates a project that prevented injury, illness or disability.